GoogleChrome/developer.chrome.com/site/en/docs/webstore/manage/index.md

 To track store item metrics, you can opt in to Google Analytics 4 by clicking **Opt in to Google Analytics** under **Additional metrics** on the **Store listing** tab.
 After opting in you will receive an email notification.

 The Chrome Web Store manages the account for you and makes the data available in Google Analytics.
 Chrome Web Store grants you access only to non user-level data.
-Fpr group publishers, all developers within the group, regardless of their role within the group, are granted access data for items owned by the group.
+For group publishers, all developers within the group, regardless of their role within the group, are granted access to data for items owned by the group.

 {% Img src="image/BhuKGJaIeLNPW9ehns59NfwqKxF2/nYdeRcgteYZL6pTyPQMA.png", alt="Where to opt in to Google Analytics", width="787", height="121" %}